visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-agent.md

 > [!NOTE]
 > FLLM currently implements logical deletes for Knowledge Management agents.
 This means that users cannot create a Knowledge Management agent with the same name as a deleted Knowledge Management agent.
 Support for purging Knowledge Management agents will be added in a future release.

-## Validating a knowledge management agent
+## Validating a Knowledge Management with Inline Context Agent

 Once configured, the knowledge management agent can be validated using an API call to the [Core API](../exposed-apis/core-api.md) or via the [User Portal](../quickstart.md).

 > [!NOTE]
-> It can take up to 5 minutes for a new Knowledge Management agent to appear in the User Portal or be accessible for requests from the Core API.
+> It can take up to 5 minutes for a new Knowledge Management with Inline Context agent to appear in the User Portal or be accessible for requests from the Core API.

 ## Overriding agent parameters